FredHutch/easybuild-life-sciences/EasyBuild_Presentation.md

 # Fred Hutch Researchers

 ## What they want:
-1 reliable systems and hardware
+1. reliable systems and hardware
-2 reliable software:
+2. reliable software:
   - current versions built consistently and quickly
   - software and version accounting for all jobs
   - reliable citation sources -> re-producibility

 ---

-# Reliable Systems and Hardware
+# Reliable Systems & Hardware

-## Call us
+## Out of scope (call us)

 ---